 A “gifted deposit” refers to money given to a homebuyer to help them buy a property.
 The amount of money gifted can be a contribution towards the deposit or equate to the whole deposit.
 However, it’s not as straight-forward as a parent simply transferring the money into a child’s account and saying it’s a gift.
 There are a number of factors to consider which we outline below.

 Gifted deposits are just that – gifted.
 Unlike a loan, they are given with the understanding that the money doesn’t need to be repaid.
 The person gifting the money has no rights or legal interest in the property being purchased.
-If parents are considering ways to help their children get on the property ladder, a gifted deposit can be the easiest way.

 Most mortgage lenders prefer it if the person gifting you the money is an immediate relative, such as a parent, grandparent or sibling.
 You can also receive a gifted deposit from a partner.
 But more distant relatives such as aunts and uncles, or friends, may not be allowed.
-Other lenders’ lending criteria may state it must be a parent who gifts the money.
+Some lenders’ lending criteria may state it must be a parent who gifts the money.

 Most lenders won’t accept a gifted deposit if the person giving the money is the vendor – the person selling the house.
 It may seem like an unlikely prospect but it could be a problem if you’re buying a house from your parents or another family member.